A small experiment of how a “quick view” feature in an online store could look like and what to consider when designing one.

 When I noticed these quick view features popping up in the online shops I’m visiting regularly, I quickly realised that I was not really using them.
 Most of the time, they were implemented as a modal dialog.
 You click on a product, the dialog shows up and the rest of the screen is hidden behind a semi-transparent black overlay.
 The dialog was usually looking pretty much like a smaller, more condensed version of the regular product detail page, only that some information from the page was missing in the dialog.

-With that in mind, I startet to scribble, focussing on the most popular types of product information in today’s online shops.
+With that in mind, I startet to scribble possible improvements, focussing on the most popular types of product information in today’s online shops.

 As you can see, I had some trouble ranking all the different types of information.
 The main problem here is of course that for different types of products, different types of information exist and have a different impact on the buying decision.
 Furthermore, customers are different in what they are looking for when making a buying decision.
 This is why I believe the quick view should be treated as an enhancement and not a replacement for the regular product detail page.
 A quick view probably works best for products where customers do not need a lot of information before making a decision to buy.
 This could be products ordered regularly in which case you already know the product and do not need to be convinced again.

 As for the actual layout approach, I thought about grouping the product information into three groups: Information that needs to be visible immediately (name, price), information that needs to be visible in the quick view and information that at least some customers may not need to see before buying the product.
 The quick view would take care of the information in the second group allowing users who do not need the information from the third group to purchase the product without having to access the full product detail page.